Intonation (linguistics): American approaches

 The dominant framework used for American English from the 1940s to the 1990s was based on the idea of pitch phonemes, or tonemes.
 In the work of Trager and Smith there are four contrastive levels of pitch: low (1), middle (2), high (3), and very high (4).
-(Unfortunately, the important work of Kenneth Pike on the same subject had the four pitch levels labelled in the opposite way, with (1) being high and (4) being low).
+(The important work of Kenneth Pike on the same subject had the four pitch levels labelled in the opposite way, with (1) being high and (4) being low).
 In its final form, the Trager and Smith system was highly complex, each pitch phoneme having four pitch allophones (or allotones); there was also a Terminal Contour to end an intonation clause, as well as four stress phonemes.
 Some generalizations using this formalism are given below.
 The American linguist Dwight Bolinger carried on a long campaign to argue that pitch contours were more important in the study of intonation than individual pitch levels.